TheronBoozer/Dance-Mentor-Coordinator/README.md

 You will need to enter your password to edit the crontab and then click y to reboot.
 This will set up everything needed for the scripts to run aside from the secrets that are needed.

 ### Add the secrets files
 Two secret files are needed -- smtp_secrets.json and service_oauth.json.
-Transferring them via SCP will be easiest, but writing hem with nano will be covered.
+Transferring them via SCP will be easiest, but writing them with nano will be covered.

 #### smtp secrets
 The SMTP secrets file will contain login information to the email account being used.
 The JSON will look as follows for an outlook email: